filipelsilva/dotfiles-public/README.md

 folder).
 The plugins are manager using packer.nvim instead of minpac (a variable is declared before sourcing .vimrc to stop minpac from installing itself on Neovim).

+### sxiv

+Added keybinds to open file in another app, or set as wallpaper, or copy filename/image to the clipboard.
+Colors are defined in XResources file.

+### xresources

+This file only defines the Gruvbox color scheme for the apps that use this file for config (like sxiv), and the font for sxiv.
+As I don't (currently) use XTerm or other terminal emulator that uses XResources, there is nothing else in this file.

 ### zathurarc